ndrsf/vertx-hello-rest/Readme.md

 - Example operations for common HTTP operations in plain Vertx
 - Example operations for common HTTP operations with OpenAPI
     - Also includes Swagger UI ready to try out the operations
-- Example file-based Basic Auth implementation
+- Example file-based Basic Auth implementation with role validation
 - Nice Kotlin data class handling
 - Nice encapsulation of REST functionality and business logic
 - Unit tests to test the exposed REST APIs